bradhowes/brh-splitview/README.md

 # Alternatives

-In another project I was originally using [SplitView](https://github.com/stevengharris/SplitView) by [Steve Harris](https://github.com/stevengharris) which is very nice, but I opted to write my own after having some difficulty integrating it into my app that is based on TCA.
+In [another project](https://github.com/bradhowes/SoundFontsPlus) I was originally using [SplitView](https://github.com/stevengharris/SplitView) by [Steve Harris](https://github.com/stevengharris) which is very nice, but after having some difficulty integrating it into my app that is based on TCA,  I opted to write my own.
 My version adopts many of the same features, but it does have a hard dependency on TCA, so consider Steve's implementation if you are looking for a SwifUI-only version.